Skip to main content

 Basic Salary

-Basic is the foundation of your salary structure.
-Typically 35–50% of CTC for mid-level employees, though this varies by employer and industry [VERIFY: no statutory requirement for the percentage].
+Basic is the foundation of the entire salary structure.
+Typically 35–50% of CTC for mid-level employees, though there’s no statutory requirement for any specific percentage [VERIFY: no mandatory percentage under Indian labour law — employer discretion].

 Basic matters for three reasons:

-- Gratuity is calculated on basic + DA
+• Gratuity is calculated on basic + dearness allowance

-- HRA exemption is partly based on basic salary
+• HRA exemption (under the old regime) is partly based on basic salary

-A high basic sounds good.
-But it increases your EPF deduction and can push you into a higher tax bracket faster if allowances are lower.
-Companies sometimes keep basic low deliberately to reduce their own EPF outgo.
+A higher basic sounds good on paper.
+But it increases your EPF deduction and can affect your take-home.
+Companies sometimes keep basic low deliberately — to reduce their own EPF contribution and gratuity provision.
+That saves them money and costs you retirement benefits.

 House Rent Allowance (HRA)

 HRA is the allowance your employer pays toward rent.
-For metro employees, HRA is typically 50% of basic.
-For non-metro, it’s 40% of basic — though employers can structure it differently.
+For metro employees, it’s typically 50% of basic.
+For non-metro, 40% — though employers can structure it differently.

-Under the old tax regime, a portion of HRA is exempt from tax.
-The exempt amount is the lowest of:
+Under the old tax regime, a portion of your HRA is exempt from tax.
+The exempt amount is the minimum of:

-Under the new tax regime, HRA exemption does not apply.
-The entire HRA is taxable.
+Under the new tax regime, HRA exemption doesn’t apply.
+The entire HRA is added to your taxable income.

 Use our HRA Calculator to see exactly how much of your HRA is exempt.